-To Configure a Sync Class
+To Configure a Sync Class Using the Management Console

 1. On the Sync Pipe page, click View and Edit next to the Sync Class that you want to configure.

 2. Click Add New to define a Sync Class for the Sync Pipe.
 A Sync Pipe may have more than one Sync Class defined.